TheJebForge/BoneReferenceHelper/README.md

   - Example: if bone's name is `Arm.L`, find field is `(.*)\.(.?)` and replace field is `$2_$1`, the result will be `L_Arm`
 - If no match was found in the bone's name, it will be left as is

+**Find and replace is applied before letter case and whitespaces get discarded!**

 If you want to see what the find and replace feature is doing, you can enable replacementLog in the mod's settings and then check Resonite logs while using the feature.

 ### Some usecases: